hydephp/develop/docs/digging-deeper/customization.md

 ## YAML Configuration

-The settings in the `config/hyde.php` file can also be overridden by creating a `hyde.yml` file in the root of your project directory.
+The settings in the `config/hyde.php` file can also be set by using a `hyde.yml` file in the root of your project directory.

 Note that YAML settings cannot call any PHP functions, so you can't access helpers like `env()` for environment variables, nor declare authors or navigation links, as you cannot use facades and objects.
 But that doesn't stop you from using both